-The property contains overgrown non-native vegetation such as non-native palms, and ironwood, and no native or endemic species are known or have been observed.
-The property is predominantly within Flood Zone X with a small portion of the shoreline located within Flood Zone VE.
-Occupied structures are planned to be elevated above base flood elevations plus freeboard, and properly engineered to withstand wind and water loads.
-The proposed pool will be designed and engineered to comply with flood zone and building permit regulations.
-The proposed structures will not be subject to flooding since the dwelling will be built according to flood zone regulations and will be outside the 40-foot shoreline setback.
+The property contains non-native vegetation including common grasses, palms, ti, crotons and bananas and no native or endemic species are known or have been observed.
+The property is predominantly within Flood Zone X. As such, the proposed structure will not be affected.
+The proposed home will be engineered to withstand wind and water loads and will not be subject to flooding since the dwelling will be built according to flood zone regulations and will be outside the 40-foot shoreline setback.